Artists / Antonio Belmonte / Violão Sicopado

 E.Gismonti R.Gnattali J.Morel D.Fabio

-Violão Sicopado
+Violão Sincopado

 The album

-Violão Sicopado
+Violão Sincopado

 A synesthesia of Latin American rhythms and Jtalian imprints